 SmartWaterGrid researched and designed a smart system that substantiates, facilitates and automates leak localisation up to street level in soft real-time.

-As the climate changes, water availability comes under stress, making efficient water provision all the more critical.
+As the climate changes, the availability of water is coming under pressure, making efficient water provision ever more critical.
 However, undiscovered water grid leaks cause over 60 million m3 of drinking water to be lost every year in Flanders alone.
-To help turn the tide, SmartWaterGrid will create hybrid digital twins of real-time water flow and pressure.
-This will be done using IoT sensors augmented with GIS data, hydraulic models, expert knowledge and human feedback to accelerate and fine-tune the process of localizing leaks.
+This amounts to about 20% of annual consumption for some providers and represents a heavy annual cost.

-Both ad hoc and state-of-the-art leak detection methods are restricted to detecting leaks on the level of tens of kilometers network length.
-Subsequent localization remains expensive and labor intensive.
-SmartWaterGrid will develop a smart monitoring solution that enables continuous improvement, driving the shift from manual measurements to real-time analysis and proactive customer alerts.
-It will reduce the number of extra sensors needed, creating a positive business case for significantly lower leakage rates while at the same time stimulating positive customer engagement.
+The project designed and developed a smart monitoring solution, SmartWaterGrid, that enables continuous improvement, driving the shift from manual measurements to near real-time analysis and proactive customer alerts.
+Compared to existing approaches, SmartWaterGrid reduces the number of extra sensors needed, creating a positive business case for significantly lower leakage rates while at the same time stimulating positive customer engagement.
 On a technical level, SmartWaterGrid has surpassed the state-of-the art in terms of data capture across the water grid and in hybrid AI modelling that involves both data-driven and model-driven approaches applied to collected sensor data.

 2. Connectivity analysis

 An in-depth connectivity analysis indicated that LoRaWAN technology (a low-power, wide area networking protocol) is best suited in terms of power consumption and coverage to measure elements such as the real-time position of manual shut-off valves in the water grid.